‘Baby Trump’ Balloon Turns Up At Florida Rally To Mark The Administration’s Hurricane Maria Failures

 The rally was intended to highlight the Trump administration’s failures in its response to Hurricane Maria.
 The devastating storm knocked out power to the entire island, and some places were without electricity for months afterwards.

-Following the storm, reports emerged of several failures from federal responders, including reports that bottled water intended for the victims sat on an airport runway, unused and un-distributed.
-Donald Trump, for his part, famously turned up on the island and, in a action widely viewed as tone-deaf, tossed paper towels at victims.
+Following the storm, reports emerged of several failures from federal responders, including reports that bottled water intended for the victims sat on an airport runway, unused and undistributed.
+Donald Trump, for his part, famously turned up on the island and, in an action widely viewed as tone-deaf, tossed paper towels at victims.

 #Trump’s response to Hurricane Maria was nothing short of a betrayal of the people of Puerto Rico, 3,000 of whom died.